-The earliest suspicion of Mike Postle's game can be traced back more than half a year.
-At that time, no accusations were levelled against him, but even then, some very interesting and unconventional games were already being played:
+Suspicion about Mike Postle's game can be traced back to more than half a year ago.
+At that time, no accusations were made against this player, but even then, some very interesting and unconventional plays could be observed:

-As will be seen later, hands like the one in the video are in the Mike Postle tradition - reraising with nothing but a great opportunity to throw the opponent out of the hand, value reraising marginal hands against a much stronger opponent's range (even though he has a weaker hand), and so on.
+As can be seen later, hands like those shown in the video are Mike Postle's tradition – reraising with nothing but a great opportunity to push the opponent out of the hand, value raising marginal hands against a much stronger opponent's range (even when he has a weaker hand), and so on.

-As time passed and the strength of the game continued to grow, Mike Postle began to be noticed by Stones Poker Live commentators and viewers alike.
-His exceptionally good play has earned him many nicknames: Mike Apostle, Mike "Get There" Postle, Mike "God" Postle and so on.
-Postle has attracted both many critics who are suspicious of his play and fans who consider him the best poker player in the world.
+Over time, and with his game strength not waning, Mike Postle began to be noticed by both Stones Poker Live commentators and viewers.
+Due to his exceptionally good play, this player gained many nicknames: Mike Apostle, Mike “Get There” Postle, Mike “God” Postle, and so on.
+Postle gained both many critics, who suspected his game, and fans, who considered him the best poker player in the world.

-Of course, the critics' voices did not blame the player.
-The whole cheating scandal only came to a head after tweets by former Stones Gambling Hall employee Veronica Brill:
+Of course, the critics' voices did not make any accusations against the player.
+This whole cheating scandal only took off after tweets from former Stones Gambling Hall employee Veronica Brill:

-The player who names him is, of course, Mike Postle.
-These tweets came out quite unexpectedly, leading a number of players to defend Mike Postle, but at the same time, the accusations were taken seriously and the internet started to gather evidence one way or the other.
-Just a few days after the tweets appeared, Stones Gambling Hall announced that they had investigated and found that no cheating had taken place in poker games.
-Of course, the online poker community did not give up so easily and the members of the Two Plus Two forum launched their own investigation.
-Members of the forum set up a separate See to collect evidence.
-Suspicions and potential evidence soon began to mount.
-It was noted that since July, Mike Postle very rarely played Cash games that were not livestreamed.
-At the same time, a closer analysis of his game began.
-For this purpose, a Google document was even created, which included all the video material.
-Each day's video footage was examined by volunteers, who suggested whether the session should be labelled as "God Mode" (i.e. Mike Postle plays with almost no mistakes).
-This document can be found at Here.
+The player she refers to is, of course, Mike Postle.
+These tweets appeared quite unexpectedly, so many players began to defend Mike Postle, but at the same time, the accusations were taken seriously, and evidence began to be gathered online in one direction or another.
+Just a few days after the tweets appeared, Stones Gambling Hall announced that they had conducted an investigation and found that no cheating had occurred during the poker games.
+Of course, the online poker community did not give up so easily, and members of the Two Plus Two forum began their own investigation.
+Forum members created a separate thread to collect evidence.
+Soon, suspicions and potential evidence began to accumulate.
+It was noted that since July, Mike Postle rarely played cash games that were not livestreamed.
+At the same time, his game began to be analyzed more closely.
+For this purpose, a Google document was even created, where all the video material was uploaded.
+Each day's video material was examined by volunteers, who would suggest whether that session should be marked as “God Mode” (i.e., Mike Postle playing almost flawlessly).
+This document can be found here.

 The document is full of suspiciously played hands.
 One of the most interesting is this: